 All of our data centers are audited and/or certified by various internationally-recognized attestation and certification compliance standards.
 Below is the list of our data center locations and the associated certifications.
-To request an NDA, ISO certification letter, SOC summary report or certificate listed below, or if you have any other compliance related questions, please contact us.
+To request an NDA or certificate listed below, or if you have any other compliance related questions, please contact us.

 MacStadium’s data centers are housed in secure, restricted access buildings that provide the highest levels of physical security.
 Our colocation providers (Zayo Group and Equinix) house our infrastructure in secure, restricted areas accessible only by MacStadium-approved employees.
 Each facility employs:

 MacStadium has a defined policy of who has access to our data centers, servers and software.
 Only select engineering teams have access to the backend hypervisors where virtual servers reside or direct access to NAS/SAN storage systems.
 We have a centralized process for creating, maintaining and resetting keys and passwords, and we keep records of all changes for auditing purposes.
 Background checks are conducted on all candidates upon acceptance and contingent of our offer of employment, and all employees are required to sign a NDA to ensure confidentiality.